-If you've gotten your hands on an Xbox Series X or Series S console and are looking for a headset to match, there are a couple of options on the market.
-There's no single best headset for Xbox Series X consoles, as which one you buy is heavily dependent on your own preferences.
+If you've gotten your hands on an Xbox Series X or Series S console and are looking for a headset to match, there are a few options on the market.
+There's no best Xbox Series X headset, as which one you buy heavily depends on your preferences.
 Do you despise tripping on a rat's nest of wires or want to give your gaming setup a sleek, streamlined look?
-Consider a pair of wireless gaming headphones that use Xbox Wireless Technology, which allows you to pair your headset to your console without the need for a dongle, similar to how an Xbox controller functions.
-On the other hand, if you hate the idea of running out of battery at a crucial moment or experiencing a delay in audio due to latency, you may prefer wired headphones.
+Consider a pair of wireless gaming headphones that use Xbox Wireless Technology, which allows you to pair your headset to your console without needing a dongle, similar to how the Xbox controller functions.
+On the other hand, if you hate running out of battery at a crucial moment or experiencing a delay in audio due to latency, you may prefer wired headphones.

 If you'd like to choose for yourself, here's the list of all our reviews for headphones that are good for gaming.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.